-Braces for Children in Danbury, New Milford, Newtown, and Shelton CT by Dental Associates of CT
+Braces for Children in Danbury, New Milford, Newtown, and Shelton Connecticut by Dental Associates of Connecticut

-The American Dental Association and the American Association of Orthodontics recommend that a child should be seen by an orthodontic specialist by the age of 7 to check if the teeth and jaws are developing correctly and are properly aligned.
-Between the ages of 7 and 10, when a child’s permanent teeth are coming in, they should be examined to monitor the growth of the jaws and to spot any tooth misalignment before it becomes a problem.
-Finding and correcting an orthodontic problem early can minimize the need for more extensive and expensive treatment later.
+Did you know The American Dental Association and the American Association of Orthodontics recommend that a child should be seen by an orthodontic specialist by the age of 7 to check if the teeth and jaws are developing correctly and are properly aligned.

 Our orthodontists are members of the American Association of Orthodontists (AAO) and the American Dental Association (ADA).
 They are uniquely qualified to work with our pediatric dentists as a team to ensure the most age-appropriate and best type of orthodontic treatment for your child.
 They will only recommend treatment if it is necessary and when the timing is just right.
 Early orthodontic treatment such as expanders, retainers, or braces can also help improve the alignment of the front teeth which will allow the remaining adult teeth to come in nicely.

 Facts About Braces

 Braces are less noticeable, more comfortable, and require less treatment time than ever before.
 With the introduction of small metal brackets that are temporarily cemented to each tooth, dental braces are less noticeable and more comfortable than ever.
 Recent advances in orthodontic technology have also led to decreased treatment time.
 Some kids see braces as a fashion statement.
 Today’s braces and retainers can come in a wide variety of colors.
 Colorful elastic rings on metal braces are changed once a month and children often like to wear their school colors, or match the seasons or a holiday.